Paraphraser/PiBuilder/docs/running-on-proxmox-debian.md

 	* "Configure the network":

-		* At "Please enter the host name for this system", choose an appropriate name for this virtual `«guest_host»`.
+		* <a name="setHostName"></a>At "Please enter the host name for this system", choose an appropriate name for this virtual `«guest_host»`.
 You can use letters (all lower case by convention), digits and dashes.
 For example "prx-iot".

 			> Your DHCP server may suggest a host name.